A topological classification of convex bodies: Preliminaries and the proof of Theorem

+\begin{lem}[Edelsbrunner et al.] Each region of the Morse complex is a quadrangle with maximum, saddle, minimum, and saddle point as vertices, in this order around the region.
+The boundary is possibly glued to itself along edges or vertices. \end{lem}

-Dong et al. \cite{Dong} introduced three different ways for representing a Morse-Smale complex associated with a function in $\mathcal{M}$.
-It was shown in \cite{Edelsbrunner} and \cite{Zomorodian} that such a Morse-Smale complex can be uniquely represented by a 3-colored quadrangulation in ${\mathcal Q}^{3\star}$, where colors correspond to the 3 types of non-degenerate critical points (maxima, minima and saddles), each quadrangle is bounded by a closed walk consisting of a maximum, a saddle, a minimum and a saddle in this order around the face and the degree of every saddle is 4.
-We follow Dong et al. \cite{Dong} and call this representation of the Morse-Smale complex the \emph{primal} Morse-Smale graph.
-These graphs are special 3-colored quadrangulations, since vertices corresponding to one color (saddles) are always of degree 4.
-These special vertices can be removed from the primal Morse-Smale graph without losing information (cf. \cite{Dong}): first we connect maxima and minima in the quadrangles, resulting in a \emph{triangulated} Morse-Smale graph in class ${\mathcal T}^{3\star}$, then we cancel saddle points and edges incident to them (see Figure~\ref{fig:quasi-dual}).
-Since the degree of every saddle is 4, the resulting graph is a 2-colored quadrangulation in class ${\mathcal Q}$ .
+Based on this lemma, a complete combinatorial description of a Morse-Smale complex can be given (\cite{Edelsbrunner}, \cite{Dong} and \cite{Zomorodian}): it corresponds to a 3-colored quadrangulation in ${\mathcal Q}^{3\star}$, where colors correspond to the 3 types of non-degenerate critical points (maxima, minima and saddles), satisfies the Quadrangle Lemma, and the degree of every saddle is $4$.
+We follow Dong et al. \cite{Dong} and call this representation of the complex the \emph{primal} Morse-Smale graph.
+Saddle points can be removed from the primal Morse-Smale graph without losing information: first we connect maxima and minima in the quadrangles, then cancel saddle points and edges incident to them (see Figure~\ref{fig:quasi-dual}).
 We call this representation the \emph{quasi-dual} Morse-Smale graph (cf. \cite{Dong}).
-In this section we rely on the latter, however, in Section \ref{sec:geometry}, the primal graph representation is preferred.
-We remark that all three representations (primal, triangulated and quasi-dual) are equivalent in the sense that they are mutually uniquely identified.

-Due to a well-known bijection \cite{Fusy} between planar maps and 2-colored quadrangulations of the sphere, Morse-Smale complexes can be also represented by the even more compact class of planar maps as well.
-(A planar map is the equivalence class of topologically equivalent drawings of a planar graph on the sphere).
-The transformation between the two classes is shown on Figure~\ref{fig:planegraph}: starting with a graph in class ${\mathcal Q}$, first we connect with an edge the two (not necessarily distinct) stable vertices of a face, then we cancel unstable points and edges incident to them.
-The resulting graph has $S$ vertices, $U$ faces and $H$ edges, thus, in this representation, the Poincare-Hopf formula (\ref{poincare}) is equivalent with Euler's formula.
-Although compactness is a great advantage of this planar map representation, it is also a disadvantage: connection between combinatorial and geometric expansions would be difficult to interpret, therefore we rely on the more expressive quasi-dual representation in this section.